-Since 2015, all organisations within the West of England Patient Safety Collaborative (PSC) have been involved in a major programme to introduce the National Early Warning Score (NEWS) at all handovers of patient care – primary care, ambulance, hospital, community and mental health.
+Since 2015, all organisations within the West of England Patient Safety Collaborative (PSC) have been involved in a major programme to introduce the National Early Warning Score (NEWS) at all handovers of patient care – primary care, ambulance, hospital, community, and mental health.

-Structured observations, or early warning scores (EWS) have been used for some time to recognise deterioration in the acute hospital setting.
+Structured observations, or early warning scores (EWS) had been used for some time to recognise deterioration in the acute hospital setting.
 In 2015, The Royal College of Physicians (RCP) introduced the National Early Warning Score (NEWS) to standardise the approach across England.
 The NHS alert NHS/PSA/RE/2016/005 requires all acute providers to standardise their approach to deterioration .

 The Institute for Health Improvement’s Breakthrough Collaborative Approach was used to influence change across a whole system.
 This was supplemented by local health community meetings which met under existing NHS structures.
 This led to trusts and community providers using a standardised approach to recognising and responding appropriately to the deteriorating patient.

 Following the success of the collaborative in acute settings, targeted communities of practice have been supporting the adoption and spread of NEWS2 into settings, including care homes, providers and care workers caring for people with a learning disability, and other non-acute settings, such as prisons.
 Learning from the NEWS2 collaborative and the Learning from Deaths mortality reviews, highlighted an opportunity to improve communication to enable clinical decision-making in emergency situations, and this led to our collaborative to implement ReSPECT (Recommended Summary Plan for Emergency Care and Treatment) across our three ICS (integrated care systems).